Guthius/XtremeWorlds/README.md

 XtremeWorlds is a dynamic tile-based 2D MMORPG game engine designed for ease of use and rapid development.
 The engine provides both client and server applications with an intuitive GUI and built-in live editing features that enable seamless collaborative development.
-The GUI is rendered with the game render pipeline which allows easy skining and customization, including in-game editors.
+The GUI is rendered with the game render pipeline which allows easy skinning and customization, including in-game editors.

 ## Game Features